6abrielle/20220870-Research-Repository/reflection.md

 ### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?

+Although I often take time away from my screen, I tend not to plan when I do this.
+This week I spent a lot of time without taking breaks.
+I find this challenging because if I am focused on something and then I take time away, I often find I get distracted and don't go back to the original task.
+I would like to perservere with taking more regular breaks and developing the ability to direct my attention back to the task.
+I didn't stretch my body consciously at all.

+Plan to do this

+2 minute stretch routine
+Tricep stretch
+Upper body stretch
+Shoulder stretch
+Sitting trunk rotation
+Neck stretch
+Knee
+Hamstring

 ### What is Timeboxing?
 Have you heard of it before?
 Will you use it?

+Timeboxing is a technique that can help people manage their time.
+It works by assigning fixed time "boxes" to an activity or task.

+I have heard of and used time blocking before, but not timeboxing.
+Time blocking... but timeboxing inclu

 ### On a a 0-5 scale, how confident are you with each of the assignments?

 ### What are of you proud of up to this point in the course?

 ### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.

-##

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?